slatedocs/slate/source/includes/_kuzzleObject.md

 Log a user according to a strategy and credentials.

 If the Kuzzle response contains a JWT Token, the SDK token will be set and the `loginAttempt` event is fired immediately.
-This is the case if, for instance, with the `local` authentication strategy.
+This is the case, for instance, with the `local` authentication strategy.

 If there is no token, then it means that the chosen strategy is a two-steps authentication method, like OAUTH.
 In that case, the `loginAttempt` event is **not** fired.
 To complete the login attempt, the `setJwtToken` method must be called either with a token or with an appropriate Kuzzle response.